eip-home/eip/docs/index.md

 An informal Special Interest Group is active to discuss EIP use cases, architecture and protocol specifications.
 A mailing list and a wiki have been setup.

-The mailing list of the interest group is [eip@postino.cnit.it](mailto:eip@postino.cnit.it).
+The mailing list address is [eip@postino.cnit.it](mailto:eip@postino.cnit.it).
 Subscribe to the mailing list and access the list archives [here](http://postino.cnit.it/cgi-bin/mailman/listinfo/eip).

-The wiki of is available [here](https://github.com/eip-home/eip/wiki/Wiki-for-EIP)
+The wiki is available [here](https://github.com/eip-home/eip/wiki/Wiki-for-EIP)

 ### EIP documentation